Best Restaurants Outside Downtown Asheville

 Rocky’s Hot Chicken Shack 1445 Patton Ave., West Asheville, 828-575-2260, www.rockyshotchickenshack.com; Fried Chicken, daily for lunch and dinner Inexpensive

-Sunny Point 626 Haywood Rd., West Asheville, 828-252-0055, www.sunnypointcafe.com; New Southern/Breakfast, Tue.-Sat. breakfast, lunch and dinner, Sun.-Mon. breakfast and lunch Inexpensive to Moderate
+Sunny Point Cafe 626 Haywood Rd., West Asheville, 828-252-0055, www.sunnypointcafe.com; New Southern/Breakfast, Tue.-Sat. breakfast, lunch and dinner, Sun.-Mon. breakfast and lunch Inexpensive to Moderate

-Universal Joint 784 Haywood Rd., West Asheville, 828-505-7262, https://sites.google.com/site/universaljointasheville; Burgers and Pub Food, daily for lunch and dinner Inexpensive
+Universal Joint 784 Haywood Rd., West Asheville, 828-505-7262, www.ujasheville.com; Burgers and Pub Food, daily for lunch and dinner Inexpensive

 WALK 401 Haywood Rd., West Asheville, 828-505-7929, www.walkavl.com; Pub Food, daily for lunch and dinner (brunch on Sun.)
 Inexpensive

-Zia Taqueria 521 Haywood Rd., West Asheville, 828-575-9393, www.ziataco.com; Mexican, daily for lunch and dinner, open late Thu.-Sat.
-Inexpensive to Moderate
+Zia Taqueria 521 Haywood Rd., West Asheville, 828-575-9393, www.ziataco.com; Mexican, daily for lunch and dinner Inexpensive to Moderate

-Zia is in the old Delores & Jose's Mexican Restaurant location on Haywood Road in West Asheville, where we were regulars for more than 20 years -- in the old location and then in the new one -- so naturally we had mixed feelings about Zia when this new Mexican restaurant opened in early 2013.
+Zia is in the old Delores & Jose's Mexican Restaurant location on Haywood Road in West Asheville, where we were regulars for more than 20 years -- in their old location and then in the new one -- so naturally we had mixed feelings about Zia when this Mexican restaurant opened in early 2013.